Sewage treatment: Fourth treatment stage

-Techniques for elimination of micropollutants via a fourth treatment stage during sewage treatment are implemented in Germany, Switzerland, Sweden and the Netherlands and tests are ongoing in several other countries.
+The latter concerns waters with a low dilution ratio, waters from which drinking water is obtained and those that are coastal waters, or those used as bathing waters or used for mussel farming.
+Member States will be given the option not to apply fourth treatment in these areas if a risk assessment shows that there is no potential risk from micropollutants to human health and/or the environment.

 Such process steps mainly consist of activated carbon filters that adsorb the micropollutants.
 The combination of advanced oxidation with ozone followed by granular activated carbon (GAC) has been suggested as a cost-effective treatment combination for pharmaceutical residues.
 For a full reduction of microplasts the combination of ultrafiltration followed by GAC has been suggested.
 Also the use of enzymes such as laccase secreted by fungi is under investigation.
 Microbial biofuel cells are investigated for their property to treat organic matter in sewage.

 To reduce pharmaceuticals in water bodies, source control measures are also under investigation, such as innovations in drug development or more responsible handling of drugs.
 In the US, the National Take Back Initiative is a voluntary program with the general public, encouraging people to return excess or expired drugs, and avoid flushing them to the sewage system.